 If permission to stay on the Graduate route is granted, the applicant will typically be given digital immigration status, known as an eVisa.
 Visa nationals will also be given a new Biometric Residence Permit for use when travelling in and out of the UK.
 If an individual with a Graduate Visa is offered a job, even though they do not require sponsorship, they will still need to prove their right to work.
 This can be done by providing their employer with a share code to check their immigration status using the online Right to Work Checking Service.

-Under the Graduate route, the partner and dependent children of the primary visa-holder may be able to apply to stay on in the UK, provided they are already in the UK as a dependant on the Student route and meet the eligibility requirements.
+In the meantime, under current rules, the partner and dependent children of the primary Graduate visa-holder may be able to apply to stay on in the UK, provided they are already in the UK as a dependant on the Student route and meet the eligibility requirements.
 A child born in the UK during permission to stay on the Student route can also apply.
 The eligibility requirements for a dependant visa on the Graduate route include a relationship requirement, together with an additional age and care requirement for dependent children.

-The application fee for dependants on the Graduate route is again £715, where they must apply separately.
-They will also have to pay the healthcare surcharge, although this is reduced to £470 per year for under 18’s.
+The application fee for dependants on the Graduate route is again £822, where they must apply separately.
+They will also have to pay the healthcare surcharge.
 If an application is successful, a dependent partner will be granted permission ending on the same date as their partner’s permission, while permission for a dependent child will end on the same date as the parents’ permission that ends first.

 The Graduate Visa cannot be extended and does not provide a path to settlement.
 This means that, once leave to remain on this route expires, after either 2 or 3 years, the visa-holder and any dependants in the UK will need to consider switching to a different route to avoid overstaying.
 By applying to switch to a different visa, for example, the Skilled Worker route, which is also a route to settlement, new dependants may be able to come to the UK.